telerik/winforms-docs/codedui/supported-controls-and-actions.md

 All controls in the suite support Level 1 and Level 2.
 The list below shows the elements and the supported properties/actions.

->note If you need a property/action that is missing, feel free to open a new support ticket with a request for it and we will do our best to implement it.
+>tip If you need a property/action that is missing, feel free to open a new support ticket with a request for it and we will do our best to implement it.
 >